Faces and maximizer subsets of highest weight modules: Extending the Weyl polytope to (pure) highest weight modules

 We now show that the convex hull of $\wt \vla$ is a polyhedron for a large family of modules $\vla$.

-\begin{proof}[Proof of Theorem \ref{T2}] For convenience, we break up the proof into steps.
-We first show that the convex hull is a polyhedron; next, we compute the extremal rays if $\lambda$ is simply-regular; and finally, we compute the stabilizer in $W$ of the weights and of their hull.
+\begin{proof}[Proof of Theorem \ref{T2}] We break up the proof into steps for ease of exposition.
+We first show that the convex hull is a polyhedron; next, we compute the extremal rays if $\lambda$ is simply-regular; finally, we compute the stabilizer in $W$ of the weights and of their hull.

-{\bf Step 1.} The first assertion (except for the stabilizer subgroup being $W_{J(\vla)}$) follows from Proposition \ref{Tgvm} if $\vla = M(\lambda, J')$.
+\textbf{Step 1.} The first assertion (except for the stabilizer subgroup being $W_{J(\vla)}$) follows from Proposition \ref{Tgvm} if $\vla = M(\lambda, J')$.
 This implies the result when $|J_\lambda \setminus J(\vla)| \leq 1$, by Theorem \ref{Twtgvm}.